Myles Straw Player Props: Guardians vs. Orioles

 Orioles Pitching Rankings

+- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 11th in MLB.

-- The Orioles have the 12th-ranked team ERA across all league pitching staffs (4.09).
+- The Orioles' 4.10 team ERA ranks 13th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 19th in baseball in home runs allowed (64 total, 1.2 per game).
+- Orioles pitchers combine to give up 64 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Gibson (6-3) gets the starting nod for the Orioles in his 12th start of the season.
-He's put together a 3.82 ERA in 66 2/3 innings pitched, with 44 strikeouts.

-- The right-hander's last appearance was on Thursday against the New York Yankees, when he went seven scoreless innings while giving up two hits.
+- Voth will make his first start of the season for the Orioles.

+- The 30-year-old righty has 18 appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.